Dregu/Spelunky2ls/rust-injector/README.md

 ### Binary
 https://github.com/Dregu/Spelunky2ls/releases/tag/1.0

+If you get an alert from SmartScreen [just allow it](https://imgur.com/a/jzv8og5).
+If your antivirus blocks it just throw the antivirus away too.
 Extract all and run spelunky2ls-cli.exe.
 ### From source
 Install https://rustup.rs/ and https://nodejs.org/ (you'll want to check the build tools during installation too).
 Extract the rust project somewhere and run in `cmd`: